sitamgithub-MSIT/MalDetect/README.md

 - `templates/`: This directory contains the HTML templates for the web application.
 The templates are:

   - `index.html`: This file contains the code for the home page of the web application.
-It contains a brief description of the project and a image upload placeholder.
+It contains a brief description of the project and an image upload placeholder.
   - `layout.html`: This file contains the code for the layout of the web application.
 It is used as a base template for the other templates.
   - `result.html`: This file contains the code for the prediction page of the web application.
 It contains the code for displaying the prediction results.